konciergeMD/acp-azure-servicebus-csi/README.md

 #    Waiting for AAD role to propagate[################################    ]  90.0000%Could not create a
 #    role assignment for ACR.
 Are you an Owner on this subscription?

-az aks create --name ${Name}-aks --resource-group ${Name}-rg --location centralus --enable-cluster-autoscaler --min-count 3 --max-count 6 --node-count 3 --kubernetes-version 1.16.13 --attach-acr $Name  --no-ssh-key --enable-managed-identity
+az aks create --name ${Name}-aks --resource-group ${Name}-rg --location ${Location} --enable-cluster-autoscaler --min-count 3 --max-count 6 --node-count 3 --kubernetes-version 1.17.11 --attach-acr $Name  --no-ssh-key --enable-managed-identity

 az aks get-credentials -n ${Name}-aks -g ${Name}-rg